cameron-yee/CanvasPageEditor/README.md

 NOTE: Make sure that Python3 is installed

-3. Setup auth.py file for sensitive information
+3. Create a file named 'auth.py'.
+This will be used to store sensitive information
     * Create string variables in auth.py:
     **To use Canvas LMS API**
         TODO: Canvas LMS requires OAuth2 authentication.
 This has not been set up yet.